Help and FAQs

-We believe we have the comprehensive education program available in naturopathy.
+We believe we have the most comprehensive education program available in naturopathy.
 We have comprehensive programs composed of a variety of well-designed courses, including original medicine, botanical medicine, nutrition, alternative, assessment, conventional and program completion courses.
 Our students consistently inform us how excited they are over the course materials.
 We utilize the best texts available.
 We provide every student with both an instructor and mentor to assist students with questions.

 9. How does IIOM compare with on-campus programs?

 Our self-study approach means that students study at their own pace, without leaving home and moving to a campus site.
 Price is another consideration.
-Campus programs require tuition to pay for buildings, dormitories, dining facilities, gyms and other facilities.
+Campus programs require tuition to pay for buildings, dormitories, dining facilities, gyms, and other facilities.
 On campus programs can cost up to approximately $75,000 to $100,000 more than IIOM.

 10. What can I do with this education once I am graduated?